 A Look at a Few Graduate Students

-Enrollment of women graduate students in our programs has increased by an impressive 30 percent since 2010.
-They consistently achieve top honors for their work, and many of them boast research funded by fellowships and assistantships.
+Our women graduate students consistently achieve top honors for their work, and many of them boast research funded by fellowships and assistantships.
 They contribute to faculty research programs in vital ways, go on to careers as leaders in academia, industry, education, and government—and they lead inspiring lives outside the lab, too!